Anaemia in Children

-What is Anaemia in Children?
+What Is Anaemia in Children?

-What are the Types of Anaemia in Children?
+Types of Anaemia in Children

-• Iron-Deficiency Anaemia: Occurs when the body does not have enough iron, which is essential for producing haemoglobin.
+• Iron‑deficiency anaemia: Occurs when the body does not have enough iron, which is essential for producing haemoglobin

-• Aplastic Anaemia: Occurs when the bone marrow does not produce enough red blood cells.
+• Aplastic anaemia: Occurs when the bone marrow does not produce enough red blood cells

 • Fatigue